ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

-Although the deletion algorithm is specifically designed to be non-deterministic, if the record has been resolved via proof to a new STH - the record may be safely deleted, so long as the new STH is retained.
+Although the deletion algorithm is specifically designed to be non-deterministic, if the record has been resolved via proof to a new STH the record may be safely deleted, as long as the new STH is retained.

 The actual deletion algorithm may be \[STATISTICS HERE\].